nex3/nex3.github.io/drafts/088-a-non-technical-intro-to-webmentions.md

   appreciation of a post, also usually without additional content.
 You might, for example, have a page on your website that's just there to contain "like" links.
-I personally don't use this one, because I find commenting to be a more personal way of expressing my appreciation, even if it's just a little ":yeah".
+I personally don't use this one, because I find commenting to be a more personal way of expressing my appreciation, even if it's just a little ":yeah:".

 There are more relationships between pages that aren't as widely supported, like RSVPs to events, reviews of media, translations of posts, and so on.
 But these